zedlovegenshin/zzz/docs/library/axi_ad3552r/index.rst

 .. _axi_ad3552r:

-AXI AD3552R
+AXI AD35XXR
 ================================================================================

 .. hdl-component-diagram::

-The :git-hdl:`AXI AD3552R <library/axi_ad3552r>` IP core
+  :path: library/axi_ad35xxr

-can be used to interface the :adi:`AD3552R`, a low drift, ultra-fast, 16-bit accuracy, current output digital-to-analog converter (DAC) that can be configured in multiple voltage span ranges.
+The :git-hdl:`AXI AD3552R <library/axi_ad35xxr>` IP core can be used to interface the :adi:`AD3552R`, a low drift, ultra-fast, 16-bit accuracy, current output digital-to-analog converter (DAC) that can be configured in multiple voltage span ranges.
+It also supports :adi:`AD3542R`, a low drift, dual channel, ultra-fast, 12-/16-bit accuracy, voltage output digital-to-analog converter (DAC) that can be configured in multiple voltage span ranges.

 Features
 --------------------------------------------------------------------------------